nipy/mindboggle/doc/sphinxext/README.txt

  Sphinx Extensions
 ===================

-These are a few sphinx extensions we are using to build the mindboggle documentation::
+These are a few sphinx extensions we are using to build the Mindboggle documentation::

-* From matploltlib:
+* From matplotlib:
   * inheritance_diagram.py
   * ipython_console_highlighting.py
   * mathmpl.py